pie972/alx-low_level_programming/README.md

 * Style guidelines: [Betty style](https://github.com/holbertonschool/Betty/wiki)

 # Low Level Programming in C
-The low level curriculum focuses on the understanding of how programming languages and UNIX systems work--"what is going on under the hood."
-This allows you to optimize and debug your programs.
+The low level curriculum focuses on the understanding of how programming languages and UNIX systems work - ```"what is going on under the hood."``` T his allows you to optimize and debug your programs.
 The curriculum focuses on algorithms and data structures.

 ## Projects
 | Project | Description |